unoplatform/uno.toolkit.ui/doc/helpers/itemsrepeater-extensions.md

 ### Remarks
 - The selection feature from this extensions support ItemTemplate whose the root element is a `SelectorItem` or `ToggleButton`(which includes `Chip`).
+    - Use `IsSelectionHost` and `UseNestedSelectionHost` when the target of selection cannot be the root element of the ItemTemplate.
 - `RadioButton`: Multiple mode is not supported due to control limitation.